http.client

 Informacja

-HTTPS support is only available if Python was compiled with SSL support (through the ssl module).
+HTTPS support is only available if Python was compiled with SSL support

-Availability: not Emscripten, not WASI.
+Availability: not WASI.

 The module provides the following classes:

-class http.client.HTTPConnection(host, port=None, [timeout, ]source_address=None, blocksize=8192)
+- class http.client.HTTPConnection(host, port=None, [timeout, ]source_address=None, blocksize=8192)¶

-An HTTPConnection instance represents one transaction with an HTTP server.
-It should be instantiated by passing it a host and optional port number.
-If no port number is passed, the port is extracted from the host string if it has the form host:port, else the default HTTP port (80) is used.
+, else the default HTTP port (80) is used.
 If the optional timeout parameter is given, blocking operations (like connection attempts) will timeout after that many seconds (if it is not given, the global default timeout setting is used).
 The optional source_address parameter may be a tuple of a (host, port) to use as the source address the HTTP connection is made from.
-The optional blocksize parameter sets the buffer size in bytes for sending a file-like message body.
+The optional blocksize parameter sets the buffer size in bytes for sending a file-like message body.For example, the following calls all create instances that connect to the server at the same host and port:

 Zmienione w wersji 3.2: source_address was added.